DaipengChen/Travel-fluxes-in-epidemic-areas/README.md

 ######The manual of calculating travel fluxes ######

-"Determining travel fluxes in epidemic areas" by Daipeng Chen, Yuyi Cue, Yanni Xiao (2021)
+"Determining travel fluxes in epidemic areas" by Daipeng Chen, Yuyi Xue, Yanni Xiao (2021)

 The matlab code is edited under MATLAB 2021a.